GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/combining-user-data-from-different-sources/en.md

 ## Combining datasets from different sources

-We can use the previous idea to retrieve data we have stored in multiple external services (accessible via those services REST APIs), and combine these disparate datasets together.
+We can retrieve data we have stored in multiple cloud-based services (accessible via those services' APIs), and combine these disparate datasets together.

-Let's say that we use two separate services, which provide:
+For instance, pick any two of these services that might store our user data:

+- Mailchimp
+- Dropbox
+- GitHub
+- Microsoft Teams
+- Slack
+- Trello
+- Google Drive
+- Your WordPress website
+- Your company's internal applications
+- etc

+The GraphQL query below retrieves user data from two hypothetical services:

-1. Newsletter subscribers' data (including email and language spoken by the person)
+1. A newsletter system (storing subscribers' data, including their email and spoken language)
-2. User data from a CRM (including email and name)

-In this GraphQL query, we access the datasets from these services' REST APIs, and combine it all in a single dataset:
+2. A CRM (storing customers' data, including their name and email)

+These two separate datasets are then combined into 1, around the shared `email` property:

 ```graphql
 query ProvideNewsletterUserData {